Armin Shimerman

-Armin Shimerman (born November 5, 1949) is an American actor and author.
+Armin Shimerman (born November 5, 1949) is an American actor who played Quark the Ferengi in the Star Trek franchise, appearing as the character in all seven seasons of Star Trek: Deep Space Nine (1993–1999).
+He also had a recurring role as Principal Snyder in the first three seasons of Buffy the Vampire Slayer (1997–1999), and voiced General Skarr and other characters in the animated series The Grim Adventures of Billy & Mandy (2001–2007), Doctor Nefarious in the Ratchet & Clank video-game series, and Andrew Ryan in the BioShock video-game series.

 Early life

 Shimerman was born into a Jewish family in Lakewood, New Jersey, on November 5, 1949, the son of accountant Susan and house painter Herbert Shimerman.
 When he was 15, he moved with his family to Los Angeles, where his mother enrolled him in a drama group in an effort to expand his social circle.
 He attended Santa Monica High School and was active in drama.
 As a senior, he played leading roles in school productions of Hamlet, The Crucible, and The Skin of Our Teeth before graduating in 1967.
 After graduating from UCLA, he was selected to apprentice at the Old Globe Theater in San Diego.
 He began pursuing a career in theater and eventually moved to New York City, where he was a member of the Impossible Ragtime Theater.
 Returning to Los Angeles, he took roles in two CBS series to launch his television acting career.